philbaker/fudge/README.md

 # fc-js

-fc-js is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct usage in JavaScript.
+fc-js is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make it suitable for direct use in JavaScript.

 It is intended to be the [functional core](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) for JavaScript projects.